 In the evening, head towards Connemara and stay in Kylemore Pass Hotel.
-This two-star establishment is highly-rated and offers stunning surroundings, which will set you up for day four and has a bar and restaurant too.
+This establishment is highly-rated and offers stunning surroundings, which will set you up for day four and has a bar and restaurant too.

 Day 4 (Galway): Connemara > Galway city

 Total driving duration: 1 hour and 55 minutes

 The second-to-last day of your Galway and Mayo road trip is all about Connemara.
 Its mind-blowingly beautiful surroundings are as dreamy as they come and offer endless activities to keep you keen.